philk/philk.github.com/data/resume.md

 * Helped end-users with day to day technical issues.
 * Setup and maintained Active Directory configuration using Group Policy for software installs and configuration.
-* Maintained [Microsoft Dynamics GP](http://www.microsoft.com/en-us/dynamics/products/gp-overview.aspx) system in spite of Microsoft's best attempts to destroy the data at every turn.
+* Maintained [Microsoft Dynamics GP](http://www.microsoft.com/en-us/dynamics/products/gp-overview.aspx).
+Used for all the company's CRM and ERP purposes.
 * Wrote numerous reports using SQL and/or Ruby to extract data from GP.
 * Used Sinatra to work around various limitations in GP and provide better visibility into company data.
 * Used Ruby to automate various processes that were manual in GP such as inventory cost rollups and catalog generation.